 My Neo-Pointillist figurative paintings are created on multiple sheets of layered plexiglass.
 Each sheet of clear plexiglass contains a part of the final image.
 The effect creates a 3 dimensional kinetic painting that moves and changes as the viewer’s perspective changes.

 The Pointillist painters of the 1880's were interested in using dots to visually mix colors.
-This Neo-Pointillist painting of 'Jack Nicholson' is my latest example of that Pointillist technique of mixing colors.
+This Neo-Pointillist painting of 'John Lennon' is my latest example of that Pointillist technique of mixing colors.
 This painting has around 24,000 dots!

 You can currently see this painting and others of mine at the Park Avenue Contemporary gallery in Winter Park, Florida.
 If you are in or around Winter Park sure to stop in and take a look.

 Gallery: Park Avenue Contemporary

 Address: 348 Park Avenue South, Winter Park FL 32789

 Phone: (407) 233-7305

 Hours: Tue-Fri: 11am–7pm, Sat: 10am–8pm, Sun: 11am–6pm, Mon: Closed